adarshanil877/eeg-dissertation/README.md

 The workflow of the project is:

-1. Loading raw EEG recordings.
+1. Loading preprocessed EEG recordings.
-2. EEG signal preprocessing.
+2. Filtering EEG signals between 1-40 Hz.
-3. Feature extraction in frequency domain and time domain.
+3. Selecting relevant frontal EEG channels.
+4. Creating epochs from -0.9 to 0 seconds before the behavioural response.
+5. Extracting frequency-domain and signal-derived features.
+6. Standardising the extracted features.
+7. Performing SHAP-based feature selection.
+8. Training multiple classification models.
+9. Evaluating within-participant classification performance.
-4. Conducting Leave-One-Subject-Out (LOSO) test.
+10. Conducting Leave-One-Subject-Out (LOSO) evaluation.
-5. Estimating SHAP feature importance for each participant.
+11. Analysing SHAP feature importance.
-6. Selection of top features.
-7. Retraining classifiers based on selected features.
-8. Classification performance comparison by AUC-ROC score.
+12. Performing exploratory clustering analysis.

+The primary objective of the project is to investigate whether pre-response EEG activity contains information that can be used to predict the subsequent behavioural response.

 ---

 ## EEG Preprocessing

-The data obtained through EEG is then processed through the MNE-Python library.
+The EEG data are processed using the MNE-Python library.

+The EEG recordings used by the final analysis are preprocessed EEG recordings stored in EEGLAB format.

-The pre-processing steps include:
+The processing steps performed by the analysis scripts include:

+- Loading the cleaned EEG recordings.
-- Filtering of EEG data between 1-40Hz.
+- Filtering EEG data between 1-40 Hz.
 - Selecting frontal EEG channels.
-- Defining epochs on the basis of events.
+- Defining epochs based on behavioural events.
-- Isolating 1 second EEG data before extracting features from them.
+- Extracting the EEG segment from -0.9 to 0 seconds before the response.

 The EEG channels used are: